Valérie André

-As a member of the military, she is not addressed as "Madame la Générale" (a term reserved for spouses of generals) but as "General".
+As a member of the military, she was not addressed as "Madame la Générale" (a term reserved for spouses of generals) but as "General".

+Military career

-She started as a Medical Captain in Indochina in 1948, already a qualified parachutist and pilot, in addition to being an army surgeon.
+André started as a Medical Captain in Indochina in 1948, already a qualified parachutist and pilot, in addition to being an army surgeon.
 While in Indochina, she realized that the most difficult part of her duties was retrieving the wounded, who were often trapped in the jungle.
 She returned to France to learn how to pilot a helicopter, then flew one to Indochina.
-From 1952–1953, she piloted 129 helicopter missions into the jungle, rescuing 165 soldiers, and on two occasions completed parachute jumps to treat wounded soldiers who needed immediate surgery.
+From 1952 to 1953, she piloted 129 helicopter missions into the jungle, rescuing 165 soldiers, and on two occasions completed parachute jumps to treat wounded soldiers who needed immediate surgery.

 One typical mission occurred on 11 December 1951, when casualties were in urgent need of evacuation from Tu Vu on the Black River.
 The only available helicopter, stationed near Saigon, was dismantled, flown to Hanoi by a Bristol Freighter and reassembled.
 Captain André then flew into Tu Vu despite heavy mist and anti-aircraft fire.
 There, she triaged the casualties, operated on the most pressing cases and then flew the urgent wounded back to Hanoi, two at a time.
 Later, she was put in command of a casualty evacuation flight.